Steven Kwan Preview, Player Props: Guardians vs. Dodgers

 Steven Kwan At The Plate

-- Kwan has picked up an RBI in 24.4% of his games this year, with more than one RBI in 6.5% of his games.
-He has also produced three or more runs in three contests.
+- Kwan has driven home a run in 30 games this year (24.4%), including more than one RBI in 6.5% of his games and producing three or more of his team's runs on three occasions..

+- In 61 of 123 games this season, he has scored, and 12 of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.